 As with any good festival Into the Trees has made sure that there’s something for every appetite in their pop up dining area.
 We always make sure we stop off at Vintage Scoops for one of the best ice creams around and The Earl Grey for a coffee..but there’s also pancakes, pizza, vegan dishes and a bar to tickle your fancy!

-Keep your eyes peeled for news on next year’s Into the Trees by following their Facebook page.
+Tickets are now available for Into the Trees 2020.
 In the meantime you can check out their sister event Elderflower Fields which takes places at two sites next Summer.